MaterializeInc/materialize/doc/user/content/concepts/views.md

 ## Materialized views

-In Materialize, a materialized view is a view whose underlying query is executed during the view creation, and the view results are both **persisted and incrementally updated** in durable storage.
-Materialized views can be referenced across [clusters](/concepts/clusters/).
+In Materialize, a materialized view is a view whose underlying query is executed during the view creation, and the view results are persisted **and incrementally updated** in durable storage.

 ```mzsql
 CREATE MATERIALIZED VIEW my_mat_view_name AS
   SELECT ...
 FROM ...  ;
 ```

+Materialized views can be referenced across [clusters](/concepts/clusters/).

-You can index a materialized view to maintain the results in memory within the cluster.
+You can also index a materialized view to maintain the results in memory within the cluster.
 This enables queries within the cluster to use the index to access view results from memory.

 See also: